does medicare cover assisted living in texas

 No. Original Medicare Part A and Part B do not pay for assisted living, even for someone with dementia.

 If you or a loved one needs to be in a full-time residential memory care facility, the financial responsibility would not be covered by Original Medicare.
-Family members typically pay out-of-pocket to cover the costs of memory care; averaging $48,000 per year.
+Family members typically pay out-of-pocket to cover the costs of memory care, averaging $6,200 per month and $74,400 per year.

 • Help with costs: If qualifications are met, Medicaid can help pay for memory care.
 You can visit your state’s local Medicaid office or Medicaid.gov to learn about eligibility.
-Or long-term care insurance can help pay for the cost of assisted living or nursing home care should it be needed.
+Long-term care insurance can help pay for the cost of assisted living or nursing home care should it be needed.

 • Skilled nursing: Medicare Part A will cover some care at a skilled nursing facility.
 Skilled nursing facilities offer medical care for recovering after an illness or injury and rehabilitative services such as physical, occupational, and speech therapy.